vseryakov/alpinejs-app/README.md

 - `app.fetch(options, callback)`

-  Fetch remote content, wrapper around Fetch API, options are compatible to $.ajax:
+  Fetch remote content, wrapper around Fetch API, options can be a string URL or an object compatible with $.ajax:
    - type - GET,...
 POST is default
    - data - a body, can be a string, an object, FormData
    - dataType - explicit return type: text, blob, default is auto detected between text or json
    - headers - an object with additional headers to send

   The callback(err, data, info) - where info is an object { status, headers, type }

+- `app.afetch(options)`

+  Promisified `app.fetch` which returns a Promise, all exceptions are passed to the reject handler, no need to use try..catch

 - `app.trace(...)`